 - 1. Election of ten directors to constitute the Board of Directors to serve until the next annual meeting and until their successors are elected and qualified; - 2.
-To approve amendments to United's Amended and Restated 2000 Key Employee Stock Option Plan to, among other things, increase the number of shares available for grant under the plan and make directors of United eligible to participate in the plan; - 3.
+To approve amendments to United's Amended and Restated 2000 Key Employee Stock Option Plan to increase the number of shares available for grant under the plan; - 3.
 Approval of an advisory "say on pay" resolution supporting the compensation plan for executive officers; and - 4.
 Ratification of appointment of Porter Keadle Moore, LLC as independent registered public accountant for 2012.